COSC3020/parallel-mergesort-nataliesleight/README.md

 What is the span of the parallel program, in terms of worst-case $\Theta$?
 Hint:
 It may help to consider the DAG of the parallel program.

-The span of the parallel program is $\Theta(logn)$.
-This is during parallelization, 2 segments are added to each other until each have been combined into one array.
-This is similar to a binary tree, which has a depth of $logn$.
+The span of the parallel program is $\Theta(n)$.
+This is because during parallelization, 2 segments are added to each other until each have been combined into one array.
+Because there are $n$ segments total, that many segments (minus one) need to be merged together.
+Thus, there are $n-1$ merges which makes the runtime $n$.

 ### Testing